mtulio/infrastructure-provider-onboarding-guide/docs/platform-external/installing.md

 You must upload the downloaded image to your cloud provider image service and use it when creating virtual machines.

 ## Create Infrastructure resources

 Several types of infrastructure need to be created including compute nodes, storage, and networks.
 This document describes how to integrate those resources into the OpenShift installation process, and assumes that the entire process of creating the infrastructure will be automated for end users.

-In OpenShift, the `openshift-install` binary is responsible to provision the infrastructure in integrated providers using IPI (Installer-Provisioned Infrastructure IPI) method, although the external platform does not have any automation implemented.
+In OpenShift, the `openshift-install` binary is responsible for provisioning the infrastructure in integrated providers using the IPI (Installer-Provisioned Infrastructure IPI) method, although the external platform does not have any automation implemented.
 The `openshift-install` uses Terraform as a backend on supported platforms to automatically create cloud resources and form them into a new cluster.
 In certain situations, the resource creation needs to be customized, in that case, the following